Frequently Asked Questions

 A: Because our club and its members are awesome!
 We are a diverse group comprised of members of all ages and from all walks of life, bound together by a common passion for radio control aviation.
 Unlike some clubs that ostracize members based on the size, construction material, power source, or use of beginner-safe technology of their aircraft, you won't find that here.
 If it will fly, and is not a safety hazard, we support your choices.
 We are all about flying, having fun doing so, and enjoying the company of our fellow members.
 If you live on the Outer Banks or the surrounding area and want to fly radio control aircraft, then Dare County Radio Control Flyers is for you.

 A: The cost of membership is based on your age at the time you apply for membership.
-Currently, annual club membership dues are $60.
+Currently, annual club membership dues for an adult are $60.
 For those who are less than 19 years of age, annual club membership dues are $30 per year.
+Our club also offers a family membership at a cost of $70 that permits two adults and an unlimited number of children to become members.
 In addition to club membership dues, you must also be a member of the Academy of Model Aeronautics (AMA) which requires you to pay annual membership dues to them directly.
 Currently annual AMA membership dues are $85.
 For those who are less than 19 years of age, annual AMA membership dues are $15 per year.
 The AMA does provide reduced annual membership dues for those who are 65 years of age or older, and for other adult household members who become members, so you are encouraged to visit their website for further details.

 A: Yes.
 Membership in the Academy of Model Aeronautics (AMA) is required because our club is a fully-chartered chapter of the AMA and we fully support their work in the radio control aviation community.
 In addition the AMA also provides its members with liability insurance coverage, which is required to operate radio control model aircraft at our flying field.